gamween/DeVinci-SUI/README.md

 2. **Viewers discover organically**: One viewer earning NFT → shares in Discord → viral loop
 3. **Cross-promote on Farcaster**: Sui ecosystem has strong Farcaster presence
 4. **Streamer referrals**: Pay 10% of bounty pool to streamers who refer other streamers
+5. **Sui dApp partnerships**: Host bi-weekly "GameFi Spotlight" streams featuring new Sui projects

 No paid ads needed—once a viewer earns an NFT, they become an advocate.
 Network effects are built into the product: every bounty is a billboard for Purple SUI.
+Hosted discovery streams create a flywheel: viewers earn NFTs → try featured dApps → become Sui users → return for more streams.

 **Why Sui?**
 - **Speed**: 400ms finality = instant gratification (critical for live streams)
 - **Cost**: Sub-cent transactions enable micro-rewards (Bronze/Silver/Gold tiers)
-- **zkLogin**: Non-crypto users can participate with Google auth
+- **zkLogin**: Non-crypto users can participate with Google auth, no seed phrases
-- **Ecosystem growth**: Sui is funding builders, positioning for mainstream adoption
+- **Ecosystem growth**: Sui is funding builders, positioning for mainstream adoption—Purple SUI accelerates this by converting Twitch viewers into Sui users